 I very much advise you wash your bounty before using it as you might end up with a few (used to be) living hedgerow beings in your finished food; extra protein that no one is likely to appreciate.

 There’s a fine line between delicious and dangerous.
 Munch wisely.

-You can check out what I’ve been foraging for and cooking up with it here.
+You can check out what I’ve been foraging for and what I’ve been cooking up with all my foraging recipes.